NOLA Annual Convetnion

 Elevate Rapid City set out to address this issue by partnering with local nonprofits that serve communities facing barriers to economic mobility.
 The goal was to find a way to provide easier access to skills training and employment opportunities that provide a livable wage and benefits.

 “Meeting with them and hearing about the struggles and barriers they face when seeking employment opportunities sparked an idea: What if we could guarantee a job interview?
-Help them get a foot in the door and provide assistance to help them have a successful interview,” said Reese Niu, Elevate Rapid City’s workforce planning director. “
+Help them get a foot in the door and provide assistance to help them have a successful interview,” said Reese Niu, Elevate Rapid City’s former workforce planning director.

-We chose the health care and construction industries because there are many entry level positions needed, but there is also a lot of different ways to upskill and get into higher positions,” Niu said.
+“We chose the health care and construction industries because there are many entry level positions needed, but there is also a lot of different ways to upskill and get into higher positions,” Niu said.
 “We wanted to make sure that the economic mobility piece doesn’t stop with the entry-level position but that there is still a lot of room to grow.”

 With so many business and nonprofit partners involved in this initiative, Niu said the key to success is being flexible and open to feedback.
 The program has changed several times during development, but the changes made the program stronger because they were driven by feedback from those with boots on the ground working with their target communities.

-She also stressed the importance of getting to know your community by going boots on the ground.
-Research and data is great, but there is no replacement for the knowledge you’ll gain by shadowing case managers, talking to people utilizing these services and actually seeing from their perspective what is needed when you are building this type of program.
+“Research and data is great, but there is no replacement for the knowledge you’ll gain by shadowing case managers, talking to people utilizing these services and actually seeing from their perspective what is needed when you are building this type of program,” she said.
+As of February 2026, the program had generated measurable economic impact while the Elevate Rapid City team continues to refine its model based on participant needs and employer feedback.